coatyio/coaty-js/docs/man/developer-guide.md

 > methods `onCommunicationManagerStarted` and `onCommunicationManagerStopped` to
 > implement this subscription pattern.

+### Namespacing

+To separate the communication traffic of different Coaty applications running in the same networking infrastructure (e.g. on the same MQTT broker), Coaty adds a namespacing mechanism.
+Communication events are only routed between agents within a common namespace.

+You can specify an optional namespace string in the communication options (`CommunicationOptions.namespace`).
+If not specified (default) or empty, the agent is assigned a default namespace named "-".

+To enable cross-namespace communication between agents in special use cases, e.g. for monitoring purposes, an agent can choose to receive communication events published by *any* agent in the same networking infrastructure, regardless of namespace (see `CommunicationOptions.shouldEnableCrossNamespacing`).
+By default, this option is not enabled.

+> Note that namespacing is not supported for Raw events and IO value events with
+> external routes.

 ### Advertise event pattern - an example

-The Advertise event is used to communicate Coaty objects to agents interested in a specific tyoe of object.
+The Advertise event is used to communicate Coaty objects to agents interested in a specific type of object.
 Advertise events can be observed based on either an object's core type (`coreType`) or an object's object type (`objectType`).

 ```ts